AzureAD/declaredaccess/README.md

 <b>There is no get token method.
 You, the developer, just make your HTTP request.
 It either succeeds or fails.</b>

-<b>If it fails and it can be fixed by the user, you just ask the Identity system to fix it for your user.</b>
+<b>If it fails and it can be fixed by the user, you just ask the library to fix it for your user.</b>

 <b>You don't need to know how identity works in order to use it.</b>